UN General Assembly Demands Russia Withdraw From Ukraine - The Moscow Times

 Other speakers cited fears of a domino effect should Ukraine fall to Russia.
 Colombia railed against any return to "empire," while Albania wondered: "Who will be next?"

-From the Arab world it was Kuwait, itself the victim of an invasion by Iraq in 1990, whose denunciation of Moscow was the most explicit, with the rest of the Middle East remaining in the background.
+From the Arab world it was Kuwait, itself the victim of an invasion by Iraq in 1990, whose denunciation of Moscow was the most explicit.

 China, India abstain